shaunmarshall/devops-challenges/README.md

 ## Accessing the Web Page

 Terraform will output the DNS name value of the Application Load Balancer.
-Navigate to that URL using `http://` protocal
+Navigate to that URL using `http://` protocol

 ---